Kometa-Team/Kometa/docs/defaults/playlist.md

 # Playlists

-The `playlist` Default Metadata File is used to create playlists based on popular Movie/TV Show universes (such as the Marvel Cinematic Universe or Star Trek).
+The `playlist` Default Collection File is used to create playlists based on popular Movie/TV Show universes (such as the Marvel Cinematic Universe or Star Trek).

 This Default file requires [Trakt Authentication](../config/trakt.md)